yuyi13/ubESTARFM/README.md

 Please note the data included in this repository are for demonstration purposes only.

-## Permalink

-If you are interested in having a comprehensive assessment of ubESTARFM, please refer to the dataset published in the [CSIRO Data Access Portal](https://doi.org/10.25919/b77m-8n31), which contains the full set of data (12 OzFlux sites across Australia for the period of 2013-2021) used in our RSE paper.

-The published link of this code is at [Zenodo](https://doi.org/10.5281/zenodo.8017282).
-You can also find an archived version at [ResearchGate](https://www.researchgate.net/publication/371376456_Unbiased_ESTARFM_ubESTARFM).

 ## LST processing scripts

 The scripts for processing and fusing satellite LST are archived in `4_lst_processing` for **reference purposes only**.
 The scripts are ordered in sequence 0-9, which follows the experimental design as below.
 However, it is unlikely you can run the scripts directly as the input data are massive and not available here.